ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 An _OR pattern_ (also called alternative pattern) allows one case to match multiple different patterns.
 You use the vertical bar `|` to separate two or more subpatterns.
 The whole pattern matches if _any one_ of the subpatterns matches.
-OR patterns are quite flexible – the subpatterns can be of completely different shapes or types.
+OR patterns are quite flexible--the subpatterns can be of completely different shapes or types.
 This is useful to avoid repetition when the action for multiple cases would be the same.

 A simple example of OR patterns is handling multiple literals in one go.